Getting your Trinity Audio player ready...

 “Oh, Mr. Bramwell-Gates.”

-Shaken a bit, he looked over to his partner but continued.
+Shaken a bit, he looked over at his partner but continued.

 “Sorry for the interruption.
 But we had three young ladies reporting that you had a girl on a leash and were yanking her in an abusive manner.”